rodneygauna/product-management/Product Leader/empowered_product_leadership_manifesto.md

 # The Empowered Product Leadership Manifesto

 We are uncovering better ways of building successful products and creating empowered teams by doing it and helping others do it.
 Through this work, we have come to value:

 1. Outcomes over outputs
-   Focus on delivering meaningful business and customer results, not just shipping features.
+   *Focus on delivering meaningful business and customer results, not just shipping features.*

-2. Empowered product teams over managed delivery teams Foster autonomy, ownership, and accountability within teams rather than simply assigning tasks.
+2. Empowered product teams over managed delivery teams *Foster autonomy, ownership, and accountability within teams rather than simply assigning tasks.*

 3. Vision and strategy over reactive roadmaps
-   Inspire teams with a clear vision and strategic alignment instead of dictating detailed plans.
+   *Inspire teams with a clear vision and strategic alignment instead of dictating detailed plans.*

-4. Continuous discovery over fixed requirements Regularly validate ideas through experimentation, research, and customer feedback instead of relying solely on upfront assumptions.
+4. Continuous discovery over fixed requirements *Regularly validate ideas through experimentation, research, and customer feedback instead of relying solely on upfront assumptions.*

 5. Collaboration over silos
-   Product managers, designers, and engineers work together as problem solvers rather than working in isolation.
+   *Product managers, designers, and engineers work together as problem solvers rather than working in isolation.*

 6. Leadership through context over control
-   Provide clarity on purpose, goals, and priorities rather than micromanaging decisions.
+   *Provide clarity on purpose, goals, and priorities rather than micromanaging decisions.*

 7. Innovation over conformity
-   Encourage creative solutions to problems instead of settling for "the way we've always done it."
+   *Encourage creative solutions to problems instead of settling for "the way we've always done it."*

-8. Customer-centricity over internal priorities
+8. Customer-centricity over internal priorities *Deeply understand and solve customer problems rather than focusing exclusively on business or stakeholder demands.*

-   Deeply understand and solve customer problems rather than focusing exclusively on business or stakeholder demands.
+> [!IMPORTANT]

-**That is, while there is value in the items on the right, we value the items on the left more.**
+> **That is, while there is value in the items on the right, we value the items on the left more.**

 ## Supporting Principles